Tampa Underage DUI Lawyers

-Florida takes the safety of those on the road seriously, whether they are pedestrians, commercial drivers, cyclists, bus drivers, or passenger vehicle drivers.
+Florida takes the safety of those on the road seriously, whether they are pedestrians, cyclists, or drivers.
 The state puts numerous laws in place to protect people, especially against drunk drivers.
 Regardless of whether you are 18 or 80, the law enforces strict penalties for drivers under the influence.
 Even as an underage or juvenile driver, you could face severe repercussions, thanks to Florida's zero-tolerance policy.

 Florida’s Zero Tolerance Policy